Ntonsite/marathon_nm/README.md

 8. Run php artisan serve, it should run on localhost at port 8000
 9. Visit a browser on localhost at that particular port i.e http://localhost:8000
+10. With Provided credentials you can login and navigate to Manage Loans & Update

 ## Access
 Login using the following Credentials: